Seceventspen/Alternativesec/_posts/2017-04-26-OSCP-Adventures.md

 - With any exam make sure you get enough rest the night before.
 You'll have picked your allotted started date and time, don’t lose track of that.
 The exam times and available slots vary and can start at odd times.

-- Sort your prep out the day before, a decent playlist is a must, and have water and snacks readily available too!
+- Sort your prep out the day before, a decent music playlist is a must, and have water and snacks readily available too!
 The exam is intense and staying hydrated and nourished can be harder than it sounds if you are like you become like 'a dog with a bone' for the task at hand. .

 - Schedule breaks.
 Easier said than done and I fell foul off my own rule by not sticking to it!
 Even if you find you are stuck or you have almost popped a box, that next breakthrough might be another hour or two away.
 You can really benefit from stepping away and clearing your mind, especially if you are struggling (and you will, everyone does).